The price of notoriety in the martial arts is the "Challenge." Once you're established as a prominent

 Jason was silently puppeting the words he had heard so many times before.

-a master and that you're supposed to be a great fighter, but I know that I can beat you."
-It always got down to
+master and that you're supposed to be a great fighter, but I know that I can beat you."
+It always got down to the

 For me, this first time was a study in contrasts.
 The challenger wore his martial arts ability like a neon sign, flashing it in every direction, as though it were a badge of power with which he could intimidate, cajole,